esthercsoke/Project-Daisy/README.md

 ![Amber](./Img/UserAvatar/amber.png)

 Amber, a 35 year old mother of two who is wanting to get into tech for a career change.
-She is currently working as a nurse full time.
+She is currently working as a nurse part time.
 She is a self taught beginner coder.
-Amber has weekends and afternoons to practice, as her husband is fully supportive of her career change.
+Amber doesn't know anyone who codes, so she doesn't have anyone to collaborate with.
+Amber's goal is to learn how to solve merge conflicts like a pro.

-<i>I am wanting to establish myself in the tech industry by meeting other women who are passionate about programming </i>
+<i>"I am wanting to establish myself in the tech industry by meeting other women who are passionate about programming.
+I want to collaborate in a judge free zone"</i>

 As a beginner coder I want to: